 telemetry sidecar container to Portworx pods.
 This container is responsible for uploading PX diagnostics to Pure1.

-This is automatically enabled for all new clusters with PX 2.8.0 or above.
+Telemetry and metrics collector are disabled by default for all new clusters with PX 2.8.0 or above.
 See Pre-requisites.

 If you are upgrading from PX version prior to 2.8.0, follow the Enabling Pure1 integration for upgrades page for instructions.